bichenkk/AWSTPEWorkshop-20180524-EC2-S3-CF/README.md

 * AWS Console > Cloudfront > Create Distribution > Web
 * Origin Domain Name > - Amazon S3 Bucket - > `THE_BUCKETNAME_IN_THIS_WORKSHOP`.s3.amazonaws.com
 * Restrict Bucket Access > Yes
-* Origin Access Identity > Use an Existing Identity
+* Origin Access Identity > Create New Identity
 * Your Identities > access-identity-
 * Grant Read Permissions on Bucket > Yes, Update Bucket Policy
 * And leave all the other as default > Create Distribution.